Places

 Dreaming About Being Lost in a House: Meaning, Psychology & Symbolism

-Dreaming of being lost in a house can reflect feelings of confusion or uncertainty in your waking life.
+Dreaming of being lost in a house often reflects feelings of confusion or a search for self-understanding in waking life.

 Written by: DreamMeaning Editorial Team